This page contains affiliate links. Please read our disclosure for more info.

 As we had issues with our phone settings after using the Giffgaff SIM we wouldn’t use them again.
 On our next visit to the UK we ordered a free T-Mobile SIM online (you could also go to the shop) and bought the £10 ($17) package which included 1GB data, 400 texts, and 100 minutes.

 Update: Before we left the UK we got a Three pay as you go SIM card (£0.99 in Tescos or free if you order from Three online) and bought their £15 add-on pack which includes unlimited data, 300 minutes, and 3000 texts and lasts for 30 days.
-We bought this to use their Feel at Home service which amazingly lets you use your phone (and add-ons) for free in 16 other countries including the US (where we were going).
+We bought this to use their Feel at Home service (Update 2023: Now called Go Roam) which amazingly lets you use your phone (and add-ons) for free in 16 other countries including the US (where we were going).
 When using it abroad the data is capped to 25 GB and you can’t tether, but it’s still a great deal.

 In Southeast Asia it’s very easy and cheap to buy local SIM cards and data.